rafawelsh/Journal-App/README.md

 # Action Items Required

-* Create POST request to add a new Journal Entry
 * Add Auth0 to authentic users
 * Style the app according to Chingu template
+* Create a PUT request to edit Journal Entry

 # List of Completed Tasks